anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 On receiving the CoAP message, the Join Proxy processes the CoAP header.
 It uses the extended token field to route the payload as a DTLS message to the Pledge.

-In the stateless join proxy mode, both the Registrar and the Join Proxy use discoverable UDP join-ports.
+In the stateless Join Proxy mode, both the Registrar and the Join Proxy use discoverable UDP join-ports.
 For the Join Proxy this may be a default CoAP port.

 ~~~~